saikiran76/FaceDetection/README.md

 # FaceDetection
-This is Face Detection using Haar-Cascade using Python
+This is Face Detection using Haar-Cascade in Python